Western Oregon University

-Western Oregon University (WOU) is a public university in Monmouth, Oregon.
+Western Oregon University (WOU) is a public university in Monmouth, Oregon, United States.
 It was originally established in 1856 by Disciples of Christ pioneers as Monmouth University.
 Subsequent names included Oregon State Normal School, Oregon College of Education, and Western Oregon State College.
 Western Oregon University incorporates both the College of Education and the College of Liberal Arts and Sciences.
-Enrollment is approximately 3,750 students.
+Enrollment is approximately 3,850 students.

 History

 Establishment

 Western Oregon University was founded in 1856 as Monmouth University.
 In 1865, it merged with another private institution, Bethel College, in Bethel and became Christian College.
 In 1882, the Oregon State Legislature approved the college's bid to become a state-supported teacher training (or "normal") school, Oregon State Normal School.

 In November 1910, an initiative petition (Measure 10) to establish a normal school at Monmouth, passed by 55.6%.
 The name was changed, for the fourth time, to Oregon Normal School.
 On the same ballot were two other measures to additionally establish normal schools in Ashland and Weston: both failed.